stevelerner/networkdemo/README.md

 ### Common Interview Questions & Answers

 **Q: How does the router know which interface leads to which VLAN?**
-> "I detect interfaces dynamically by IP address using `ip -o addr show | grep` rather than hardcoding eth0/eth1.
-In production, you'd use interface names or VLAN tags."
+> Interfaces are detected dynamically by IP address using `ip -o addr show | grep` rather than hardcoding eth0/eth1.
+In production, interface names or VLAN tags would be used.

 **Q: What happens if the router fails?**
-> "In this demo, it's a single point of failure.
-In production, I'd deploy VRRP (Virtual Router Redundancy Protocol) with two routers sharing a virtual IP.
-If the primary fails, the secondary takes over within seconds."
+> In this demo, it's a single point of failure.
+In production, VRRP (Virtual Router Redundancy Protocol) can be deployed with two routers sharing a virtual IP.
+If the primary fails, the secondary takes over within seconds.

 **Q: How do you secure DNS?**
-> "This demo uses plain DNS.
-For security, I'd implement DNSSEC for zone signing, DNS-over-TLS/HTTPS for query encryption, and rate limiting to prevent amplification attacks."
+> This demo uses plain DNS.
+For security, DNSSEC can be implemented for zone signing, DNS-over-TLS/HTTPS for query encryption, and rate limiting to prevent amplification attacks.

 **Q: Can you show me the firewall blocking something?**
-> "Absolutely.
-I'll block VLAN20 from reaching the HTTPS server on port 443."
+> Yes, VLAN20 can be blocked from reaching the HTTPS server on port 443.
 ```bash
 make demo-firewall
 ```

 ---

-## 🔧 Advanced Usage
+## Advanced Usage

 ### Access Container Shells